 SA objectives Sub-questions Relevant topic(s) as set out in the SEA Regulations 15.
-Reduce all forms of pollution Will it maintain and improve local air quality?Will it improve levels of noise, light pollution, odour and vibration?
-Soil Water · Will it maintain and imp-rove the biological and chemical water quality of water bodies in the Borough? • Air Will it minimise soil contamination and improve soil quality?
+Reduce all forms of Will it maintain and improve local air quality?
+Soil pollution Will it improve levels of noise, light pollution, odour and vibration? • Water • Will it maintain and imp-rove the biological and chemical water quality of water bodies in the Borough? • Air Will it minimise soil contamination and improve soil quality?
 Will it minimise diffuse as well as point source pollution? • Will it promote more sustainable transport patterns, particularly in areas of low air quality (e.g. AQMAs)?
 Will it separate polluting development away from sensitive receptors?
-16. Conserve and where Will it lead to habitat creation, matching BAP priorities?
-Fauna possible enhance the Will it conserve and enhance species diversity and in particular avoid harm to protected species?
-Flora Borough's biodiversity, Will it maintain and enhance sites designated for their nature conservation interest? flora and fauna Will it maintain and enhance woodland/hedgerow cover and management?
-Will it maintain and enhance with a decimal of the cover and management?
+16. Conserve and where Will it lead to habitat creation, matching BAP priorities? • Fauna possible enhance the • Will it conserve and enhance species diversity and in particular avoid harm to protected species? • Flora Borough's biodiversity, Will it maintain and enhance sites designated for their nature conservation interest? flora and fauna Will it maintain and enhance woodland/hedgerow cover and management?
 Will it maintain and enhance sites designated for their geodiversity interest?
-Will it increase appropriate of biodiversity and goodiversity increase.
 Will it increase awareness of biodiversity and geodiversity issues?
 Will it encourage the development of new biodiversity assets and linkages to existing habitats within/alongside development?
 Will it increase the provision of and access to green infrastructure?
-17. Maintain and where possible enhance the Will it safeguard and enhance the character of the landscape and local distinctiveness and identity?
-Landscape quality of landscapes Will it reduce the amount of derelict, degraded and under-used land?Will it preserve distinctive historic landscapes?
+17. Maintain and where Will it safeguard and enhance the character of the landscape and local distinctiveness and Landscape possible enhance the identity? quality of landscapes Will it reduce the amount of derelict, degraded and under-used land?
+Will it preserve distinctive historic landscapes?
 18. Maintain and where Will it maintain and enhance the character of the townscape and local distinctiveness and sense Material assets possible enhance the of place?
 Cultural heritage including quality of townscapes Will it reduce the number of derelict, under-used and vacant buildings? architectural and Will it achieve high quality and sustainable design for the built environment sensitive to the locality? archaeological heritage